pablo-abc/felte/packages/reporter-element/README.md

 * `level`: (optional) the kind of validation messages this element should display.
 Set it to `warning` to display warning messages.
 Default: `error`.
 * `templateid` or `templateId`: (optional) the id of the template element to be used for this element.

-It expects a `<template>` element as its slot (or assigned using `templateid`), which will be used as the template for your validation messages.
-This template will be cloned into the shadow DOM and updated when validation messages change.
-The template **must** have an element with an attribute `part="item"`.
+It expects a `<template>` element as its child (or assigned using `templateid`), which will be used as the template for your validation messages.
+This template will be cloned into the as a child of `<felte-validation-message>` and updated when validation messages change.
+The template **must** have an element with an attribute `data-part="item"`.
 This element is the one that will contain the validation message, and it will be appended for each message.
-Optionally you can add an element with `part="message"` deeper within the item element if you want your message somewhere else.
+Optionally you can add an element with `data-part="message"` deeper within the item element if you want your message somewhere else.

 An example of its usage: